daviskoh/codestars/prework.md

 To the best of your ability, describe the difference between programming and computer science.

+Computer Science is the study of computation of which programming is only one of the many disciplines that fall under its umbrella.

 What is binary?

+Two numbers (0 and 1) that are used to represent information for a computer to process.

 What are bits?

+Short for binary digits can only be 2 values: 0 or 1.

 What are bytes?

+A unit of measurement of computer info.
+A byte holds 8 bits.

 What is ASCII?

+Standard that maps numbers (patterns of bits) to uppercase letters.

 What are algorithms?
 Using pseudo code, write an algorithm that will reverse a string.

+Sets of instructions used to solve problems.

+func reverse(string) -> string
+    if string length == 0 then return string return string last char + reverse(string without last char)

 What does it mean to compile your code?
 Describe how a compiler works.

+Compiling code is translating code into something a computer can read and understand.
+TODO: compiler description

 What is the new line character?
 How does it work?